Proga147/YelpCamp-Demo/README.md

 A published demo application of camp Locations.
 Where a user can sign up view, create , delete campgrounds.

-This application was created in part with the WebDevlopment Bootcamp courses taken in 2020.
+This application was created in correspondence with the WebDevlopment Bootcamp courses taken in 2020,

 This application was built to show CRUD functionality, Content Security Policies, The use of API's, Express.